-It worked—for five heady days.
-They traced down each of Georgetown’s famous 60 steel-rod sculptures—one on each street.
-They became their treasure maps, their personal guides to the cultural quirks of the region’s Chinese, Tamil, and Malay communities.
-When the light changed at day’s end, he and she would return to their favourites: that one with the trishaw puller on Soo Hong Lane, the city’s narrowest alley at five feet; or at Canon Street, named after a canon shot fired there during the 1867 Penang Riots.
-They went to mosques at the wistful call of the muezzin, and teased out promises from each other by lighting incense sticks in Chinese temples.
-As the trip’s end loomed close, they clasped their hands tighter, but their silences spawned shapes, like monsters of the night.
+For five heady days they traced each of Georgetown’s famous 60 steel-rod sculptures—one on each street.
+They became their treasure maps, their personal guides to the cultural quirks of the region’s Malay, Chinese, and Tamil communities.
+When the light changed at day’s end, he and she would return to their favourites: that one with the trishaw puller on Soo Hong Lane—the city’s narrowest alley at five feet; or the one at Canon Street depicting a canon shot fired there during the 1867 Penang Riots.
+They went to mosques at the wistful call of the muezzin and teased out promises from each other by lighting incense sticks in Chinese temples.
+As the trip’s end loomed close, they clasped their hands tighter, but their silences spawned shapes like monsters of the night.

 How many long-distance relationships had they seen succeed?
 Who’d move where and when?
 And why move countries when you could swipe right and left?
 They’d hurt each other before, hadn’t they?
 (Yes.
 Warred and wounded.)
 Questions piled up faster than answers.
 They walked past a wall mural of a little boy and girl riding a bicycle gleefully, and watched an old couple click photos beside it.
-He and she did what all lovers do; they projected their hopes and fears on them, grudged them for having it easy and not knowing it.
+Later, while walking amid other couples in Old Town, he and she did what all lovers do.
+They projected their hopes and fears on them, grudged them for having it easy and not knowing it.

 The night they flew into Sri Lanka, a storm shook their airplanes and the sea swallowed fishermen whole.
 The room she had lovingly picked in the town of Galle was beaten black-and-blue: part of the roof gone, wet floor, broken shower, the four-poster creaking.
 He was happy because he could still see the ocean.
 She wasn’t, because for months they’d been communicating with aids of offence, defence, and mind-reading.
 And now they couldn’t even agree about demanding a refund and moving.

-One morning, with some desperation, she wrote to him.
+One morning, numbed by back-to-back work trips and separated by 12-hour time differences, she wrote to him with some desperation.
 “I think a fox is getting married somewhere,” she began tentatively, remembering a Japanese lore he’d told her, about when rain and sun showed up together.
-She wrote about the cevicharia she was in, one of Cusco’s oldest—puckering lips at lemony, heavenly ceviche, watching pigtailed Quechua women stroll with their pet llamas; she swore she thought of him when she saw a cute hairy tarantula in the Amazonian rainforest earlier.
-From Seoul, she sent him a postcard of jazz musicians to rewrite and reclaim the memory of a painful fight.
+She wrote about the cevicheria she was in, one of Cusco’s oldest—puckering lips at lemony, heavenly ceviche, watching pigtailed Quechua women stroll with their pet llamas.
+She swore she thought of him when she saw a cute hairy tarantula in the Amazonian rainforest a week ago.
+Later from Seoul, she sent him a postcard of jazz musicians to rewrite and reclaim the memory of a painful fight.
 She’d scribble sleepily from airports, on red-eye flights of long work trips.
 She wrote because they no longer spoke freely.
 The farther she went the deeper she folded him within new cities.

-They simulated playing house, choosing an Airbnb like it was their future home—loft-bedroom, chintzy armchairs, sunny kitchen tiled with azulejos.
+They simulated playing house, choosing an Airbnb like it was their future home—loft-bedroom, chintzy armchairs, a sunny kitchen tiled with azulejos.
 In Hanoi he wanted to trace with her some still-life images from his last trip—speakers on streets blaring communist propaganda every evening at six; scooters swarming the city like bees, vendors with conical hats on bicycles, carrying bundles of Buddha’s Hand: a citrus fruit with freakishly mutant yellow fingers.
-In Siem Reap, she wanted to show him coiffured stone apsaras in Angkor Wat.
-She wanted to peer at details she had missed on her last trip, and revel in his joy of seeing everything for the first time.
-But most of all, she wanted him to meet—and love—Robinhood, the whimsical guide who’d cackle, “I love you to the moon and back!” to every acquaintance he’d meet on the street.
-Who, in the same breath, would speak of living through the civil war, where sons gave up their mothers in exchange for a bowl of sticky rice.
-It was Robinhood who’d point out the play of sunlight and shadows at the Bayon temple, where 216 gigantic, mysteriously smiling face-towers sculpted the skyline.
+In Siem Reap, she wanted to show him coiffured stone apsaras in Angkor Wat, to revel in his joy of seeing everything for the first time.
+But most of all she wanted him to meet—and love—Robin Hood, the whimsical guide who’d cackle, “I love you to the moon and back!” to every acquaintance he’d meet on the street.
+And who in the same breath would speak of living through the civil war, where sons gave up their mothers in exchange for a bowl of sticky rice.
+It was Robin Hood who’d point out the play of sunlight and shadows at Bayon temple, where 216 gigantic, mysteriously smiling face-towers sculpted the skyline.

-The night before their flight to Hanoi, it came to her: she’d forgotten to reapply after a Vietnam visa rejection.
+The night before their flight to Hanoi, it hit her: she’d forgotten to reapply after a Vietnam visa rejection.
 You go on, she pleaded with him, hot in the face at ruining this just when the two of them were thawing.
 “I’ll see you in a couple of days.”
-“Long distance again?” he joked, and browsed through the night, eyes glazing over what only seemed like dodgy agents’ websites.
+“Long distance again?” he joked, and browsed and made calls through the night, eyes glazing over endless dodgy visa agents’ websites.
 At immigration, she felt ready to faint, but it worked.
-For the first time, they felt like a team, and adopted Robinhood’s, “I love you to the moon and back,” as their anthem.
+For the first time, they felt like a team, and adopted Robin Hood’s, “I love you to the moon and back,” as their anthem.

-Hanoi was a clash of colours; she set up foldable chairs by the Hoan Kiem Lake to drink beer, tapping feet when the dancing grannies emerged in the evenings.
+Later under the slow swirl of clouds in Hanoi she set up foldable chairs by the Hoan Kiem Lake to drink beer, tapping feet when the dancing grannies emerged in the evenings.
 They made space for their differences—he loved going adrift, while she relished maps to cover more ground.
-They did both, and ended up discovering an odd, shared pleasure in building routines around little cafés: every morning, a bowl of congee and greens from the street, and then an hour at Café Giáng for cà phê trứng hot egg coffee: egg yolk, sweet condensed milk, butter and cheese whisked into Vietnamese coffee powder.
+They did both, and ended up discovering an odd, shared pleasure in building routines around little cafés: every morning, a bowl of congee from the street, and then an hour at Café Giáng for cà phê trứng, or hot egg coffee: egg yolk, sweet condensed milk, butter and cheese whisked into Vietnamese coffee powder.
 They’d read, eavesdrop on neighbours’ chats, and finish with cold egg coffee.

 He remarked on how Hanoi had changed—there was no propaganda music anymore, the Old Quarter dressed up more for tourists.
-She began weaving new memories of her own into his, which often involved chasing smoke wafting from food stalls.
-One day, she firmly refused to try the Hanoian speciality bún chả at the place Anthony Bourdain took Barack Obama, and dragged him a mile to a smaller women-run stall.
-As soon as the owner put down chargrilled fatty pork patties swimming in broth, and a small hill of noodles, they started: he prepared each morsel like he was in a cooking contest, while she became a blur of chopsticks, eating like a famished trucker.
+She began weaving new memories of her own into his, which often involved following the smoke wafting from food stalls.
+She pleaded that they skip the Hanoian speciality bún chả at the place Anthony Bourdain took Barack Obama.
+Instead they walked a mile and peeked into a nameless alley she’d read about online: a queue snaked toward a tiny women-run stall.
+When a small hill of noodles and chargrilled fatty pork patties swimming in broth appeared, he carefully prepared each morsel with his chopsticks like he was in a cooking contest.
+She used her fingers when the owner wasn’t watching, eating like a famished trucker.